davekirby/EFFProject/report/PROJ_KirbyD.md

 1. The `Antecedent` class represents an input fuzzy variable.
 It is created with a name string and a "universe of discourse" - a numpy linspace array that defines the range of values it can take.
 2. The  `Consequent` class represents an output fuzzy variable and is defined in the same way as an `Antecedent` with the addition of a defuzzification method.
 Several defuzzification methods are available such as centroid, bisector and mean of maximum.
 3. Once a fuzzy variable has been created it needs to have terms defined on it.
 A term is a membership function over part of the universe of discourse.
 The `Antecedent` and `Consequent` classes have an `automf` function that will automatically create overlapping triangular membership functions over the universe of discourse.
 The user may provide a list of names for the terms, or default names may be used.
 In the above example "petal_width" would be an `Antecedent` and the terms could be "very_narrow",  "narrow" "average", "wide", "very_wide".
 Similarly "setosa" would be a `Consequent` with terms "likely" and "unlikely".
-4. `Antecedent` terms can combined to create a new compound term using python operators "&", "|" and "~" on objects, for the AND, OR and NOT fuzzy operators.
+4. `Antecedent` terms can combined to create a new compound term using python operators "&", "|" and "~" for the AND, OR and NOT fuzzy operators.
 5. A `Rule` class is created with an `Antecedent` term expression and a list of `Consequent` instances.
   For example the above rule would be created with:
   ```python